shiva123-coder/one-stop-solution/README.md

 ## Testing
 Website was tested through the build process using live browser and dev tool , additionally each pages were tested using Google Chrome, Microsoft edge and Safari.
 Also live pages were tested using Desktop, Laptop, iPhone, iPad and Android phone.
-[Further test document can be found here](TEST.md)
+Test document can be found here - [CLICK HERE TO VIEW](TEST.md)

 ## Credit